dorogoy/zipline-mcp/README.md

 - Purpose: List and manage remote folders on the Zipline server
 - Input schema:
   - `command` (string) — required — Command to execute.
 Supports:
-    - `LIST` — List all folders on the Zipline server
+    - `LIST` — List all folders on the Zipline server with full details
     - `ADD <name>` — Create a new folder with the specified name
     - `EDIT <id>` — Edit an existing folder with the specified ID
+    - `INFO <id>` — Get detailed information about a specific folder by ID
   - `id` (string) — optional — Folder ID to edit (required for EDIT command)
   - `name` (string) — optional — Folder name (required for ADD command, optional for EDIT command)
   - `isPublic` (boolean) — optional — Whether the folder is public (default: false, for ADD command, for EDIT command)
   - `allowUploads` (boolean) — optional — Whether uploads are allowed to the folder (for EDIT command)
   - `fileId` (string) — optional — File ID to add to the folder (for EDIT command)
   - `files` (string[]) — optional — Array of file IDs to include in the folder (for ADD command)
+  - `id` (string) — optional — Folder ID to get information for (required for INFO command)
 - Behavior:
-  - For LIST: Fetches folders from the Zipline API and returns a structured response with folder information
+  - For LIST: Fetches folders from the Zipline API and returns a structured response with full folder details including ID, name, public status, creation/update timestamps, and file count
   - For ADD: Creates a new folder with the specified name and optional parameters
   - For EDIT: Modifies an existing folder with the specified ID and optional parameters
     - When `fileId` is provided: Adds the specified file to the folder
     - When `name`, `isPublic`, or `allowUploads` are provided: Updates folder properties
+  - For INFO: Retrieves detailed information about a specific folder by its ID, including all folder properties
-  - Returns folder information including name and ID (when available)
+  - Returns comprehensive folder information including all available fields
-  - Handles cases where folders may not have IDs
   - Validates input parameters and provides clear error messages
+  - For INFO command, requires a valid folder ID (not folder name)

 Usage examples (MCP tool call)